In Greece, a vote befitting the birthplace of democracy?

 "They send a third proposal and at the same time they ask the people to give their opinion about a proposal that doesn't exist anymore," said Nicole Papathanasopoulo, a 47-year-old lawyer.
 "It's crazy.
 We don't know what to do."

-The Council of State, Greece's top administrative court, on Friday rejected a complaint filed by two Greeks, who had argued that that the constitution bars referendums on fiscal matters.
+The Council of State, Greece's highest court, is due to rule on Friday on a complaint filed by two Greeks against the vote, arguing that the constitution bars referenda on fiscal matters.

 In fairness, Europe's grand project to bind its nations into an unbreakable union after two world wars has been tainted by questions of democracy before.

-Danes were made to vote a second time on the Maastricht Treaty, the founding document of the European Union, after rejecting it in 1992, as were the Irish when they initially threw out the Treaty of Nice, which set the framework for the bloc's expansion.
-Both won certain concessions between the plebiscites, swaying the vote.
+Danes were made to vote twice on the Maastricht Treaty, the founding document of the European Union, after rejecting it in 1992, as were the Irish when they initially threw out the Treaty of Nice, which set the framework for the bloc's expansion.

 In 2005, French and Dutch voters rejected a European Constitution designed to give the bloc stronger leadership, a more effective foreign policy and a smoother decision-making system.